julianecassidy/fetch-folio/README.md

 ## Description

 My dog and I started agility training and I wanted a simple way to track her progress.
-Then I decided I wanted to log all of the tricks she knows.
+Then I decided I wanted to log all of the tricks she knows, her upcoming events, maybe the current value of her stock portfolio.
 Enter FetchFolio.
 This is a lightweight web app that features:

 - Ability to record all of the commands you and your dog are working on with verbal commands, video, profeciency rating, training notes, and more.
 - Command dictionary for easy entry and inspiration for your next training step.